forestdb/forestdb.org/models/hlms-comparison-class.md

 Pragmatic Listener's (L1) Predictions
 ------------------------------------------------------------------
-L1predictions generates a set of prediction using map(), which takes a list over exptConditions, run the stim function over the first object  {utt: "tall", sub: "basketballPlayers"}, second object {utt: "short", sub: "basketballPlayers"} to the last object, then visualize them together in a plot. stim refers to each structured object in exptConditions.
+L1predictions generates a set of predictions using map(), which takes a list over exptConditions, runs the stim function over the first object  {utt: "tall", sub: "basketballPlayers"}, second object {utt: "short", sub: "basketballPlayers"} to the last object, then visualizes them together in a plot. stim refers to each structured object in exptConditions.

-In the pragmatic listener posterior, pragmatic listener takes into an utterance and the mu/sigma structured object associated with the a sub category from exptConditions.
+In the pragmatic listener posterior, pragmatic listener takes in an utterance and the mu/sigma structured object associated with a sub category from exptConditions.
 The L1predictions function returns that utterance and prints out “P(superordinate comparison class)”, it will jointly infer the L1 posterior and marginalize out the comparison class variable from the L1 posterior distribution.
 It looks up and returns the probability associated with superordinate class in the marginalized L1 posterior distribution, along with the subordinate category (stim.sub), and the name of the model ("L1").

 The first four display statements print the pragmatic listener's predicted heights of a basketball player when they are said to be either "tall" or "short".